Zest-studi-o/P01-Allotment-gardens/README.md

    ![Hero image](docs/hero-image.webp)

   - About us section.
-    This explains briefly to the user what is City Gardens, and the reasons to have an allotment
+    This explains to the user what is City Gardens, the reasons to have an allotment and how to take part.

     ![About us](docs/about-us.png)